 Choosing a compelling, eye-catching title for your story is the first small step in getting your novel or screenplay noticed.

 If you enjoyed this post, or have a suggestion for a future one, kindly leave a comment and let’s get chatting.

 So, you’ve written your literary masterpiece and posted it up on Amazon with a logline, book cover and description, which, in your opinion, is darned perfect.

 But if your book is so great and your description so spot-on, why isn’t anyone buying it?
 You’ve promoted it, so you know readers know its there, but where are the sales?

-There is a good chance that your logline—that short description at the top of your Amazon product page meant to set up your story in an intriguing and succinct way intended to persuade readers to buy your book by – falls short.
-It may even suck altogether.
+There is a good chance that your logline—that short description at the top of your Amazon product page meant to set up your story in an intriguing and succinct way, falls short.

 In a logline containing a couple dozen or so words, each word weighs a ton.
 There is a limit to how much tonnage you can load up on the scale.
 You’ve got to ensure that each word is there because it makes an invaluable contribution to the overall sentence.
 Superfluous and ill-chosen words make for superfluous and ill-chosen loglines.
 If a word doesn’t contribute to tone or meaning, strike it from the sentence.

 Brevity and precision aside, ask yourself whether your logline paints a picture of what your story is about and poses an intriguing question the reader is dying to have answered.

 But there is another crucial thing a logline must do.
 It must play fair with the reader.
 Your book cover and logline are the promise you make your readers: Buy my book and you’ll get the sort of story I describe.
 Fail to do so, or change the genre halfway through the book, and you may disappoint or even anger them, with devastating results when they come to reviewing your book.